JulianaGomez/portfolio/README.md

 # Juliana Gómez Consuegra's Portfolio

 In this repository, you will find some showcased projects from my Master's in Information and Data Science at UC Berkeley.
-Additional projects can be found on my [website] (https://julianagomezconsuegra.edi.eco/):
+Additional projects can be found on my [website](https://julianagomezconsuegra.edi.eco/):

 ## 1_Taming turbulence with Machine Learning